TJ Friedl Preview, Player Props: Reds vs. Giants

 TJ Friedl At The Plate

-- Among the qualified hitters in baseball, he ranks 38th in batting average, 53rd in on-base percentage, and 74th in slugging.
+- Among qualifying hitters in MLB, he ranks 33rd in batting average, 51st in on-base percentage, and 77th in slugging.

-- Friedl has picked up a hit in 63.0% of his 108 games this season, with more than one hit in 30.6% of them.
+- Friedl has picked up a hit in 69 of 109 games this season, with multiple hits 33 times.

-- He has hit a home run in 10.2% of his games this season, and 2.5% of his trips to the dish.
+- In 10.1% of his games this year, he has hit a long ball, and 2.5% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.